swharden/SWHarden.com/content/blog2/2010-03-03-viewing-large-images-with-scrollbars-using-python-tk-and-pil.md

 tags: ["python", "obsolete"]
 ---

-# Display large Images with Scrollbars with Python, Tk, and PIL

 __I wrote a program to display extremely large images in Python using TK. __It's interesting how simple this program is, yet frustrating how long it took me to figure out.